nuxeo/nuxeo-java-client/README.md

 General rule:

-- when using `fetch` methods, `NuxeoClient` is making remote calls.
+- When using `fetch` methods, `NuxeoClient` is making remote calls.
-- when using `get` methods, objects are retrieved from memory.
+- When using `get` methods, objects are retrieved from memory.

 ####Automation API